 Christmas and Marriage meet

 “In order to keep our expectations of love for each other realistic, we must look deeper and wider than our love for one another.
 We must look to the source of LOVE.
-Even when we love each other well… when we continuously learn and grow to do this in creative new ways, we cannot fill the full and complete need for love in others, nor in turn, can we expect it from them.
-The fulfillment of our need to be loved is greater than what’s possible merely from one another, humanly speaking.”
+Even when we love each other well… learning and growing in love in creative new ways… we cannot fill the full and complete ‘need for love’ in some one else, nor in turn, can we expect it from them.
+The fulfillment of our need to be loved is greater than what’s possible from a merely human capacity.”

 Mark Wanders

-There’s an amazing growth and deepening of emotional oneness and satisfaction in marriage when you begin to express to one another how you best feel loved and then live into it by loving one another in those ways.
+There is amazing growth and a deepening of emotional oneness and satisfaction in marriage when you begin to express to one another how you best feel loved and then live into it by loving one another in those ways.

-Loving one another in ways that meet our needs can feel like oxygen to us.
-As oxygen brings life to the body, so love that feels like oxygen brings life to marriage.
+Loving one another in ways that meets our need can feel like oxygen to us.
+As oxygen brings life to the body, so love that feels like oxygen brings life and flourishing to marriage.
+And a flourishing marriage is helpful for when we hit the rough patches.

 Keeping Expectations Realistic